kuzzleio/documentation-old/src/guide/kuzzle-depth/authentication.md

 The Kuzzle User Identifier (`kuid`) is a string that identifies a unique user.
 It is used internally to link the user to their credentials for each strategy they use to authenticate.

-The `kuid` is assigned when the user first created and can be provided in the input data of the user create method or it will be generated automatically by Kuzzle Backend.
+The `kuid` is assigned when the user is first created and can be provided in the input data of the user _create_ method or otherwise generated automatically by Kuzzle Backend.

 ---

 ### Local Authentication Strategy

-The "Local" authentication strategy (implemented by the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local)) authenticates a user using their username and password, which can be looked up and validated in Kuzzle Backend.
-The following diagram shows how the authentication request flows between the client application and Kuzzle Backend components:
+The Local Authentication Strategy, implemented in the [Passport Local Plugin](https://github.com/kuzzleio/kuzzle-plugin-auth-passport-local)), authenticates a user by their username and password, which are stored in a local repository.
+The following diagram shows how the authentication request flows between the Client Application and the Kuzzle Backend components:

 ![auth_scenario_details_local]({{ site_base_path }}assets/images/request-scenarios/auth/details-local.png)